fastlane/docs/docs/actions/download_dsyms.md

-> This action downloads dSYM files from Apple iTunes Connect after the ipa got re-compiled by Apple.
-Useful if you have Bitcode enabled
+> This action downloads dSYM files from Apple iTunes Connect after the ipa gets re-compiled by Apple.
+Useful if you have Bitcode enabled.

 ```ruby
 lane :refresh_dsyms do
   download_dsyms                  # Download dSYM files from iTC